rodekruis/Flood_impact_models/README.md

 So eventually, I had one ‘final’ dataset (hereinafter referred to as dataset) were each entry was equal to a reported historical flood (in a specific district on a specific date) and for each reported flood several impact-variables of the flood were given (dependent variables), several rainfall-variables of the day and days before the flood were given (independent variable) and several CRA-variables of the district were the flood occurred were given (independent variables).

+### Aggregate floods:

+It appeared that sometimes multiple floods in the same district on the same day or within several days were reported in the desinventar dataset (i.e. by multiple sources).
+As it is very rare that there occur more floods in the same district within 1 week of time, I decided to aggregate the floods within a district that have a difference in date less than 7 days.

+Before I could do this aggregation, I have performed several steps: First, I have created an extra column named ‘difference’.
+This column represents for each flood the amount of days between the flood and the next reported flood in the corresponding district.
+After that, I have made a for-loop that worked as followed: if the amount of days between the flood and the next flood was larger than 7 the original reported date of the flood was kept.
+But if the amount of days between the flood and the next flood was smaller than 7, the date was set to NA.
+Subsequently, I replaced all the NA-dates with the first non-NA-date that follows for the corresponding district.
+To give an example: suppose that there are three reported floods in district Abim, with three different reported dates: 27-09-2011, 28-09-2011 and 30-09-2011.
+By running the for loop, all reported floods will receive 30-09-2011 as date.

+After I had performed  those steps, I have aggregated all the floods that occurred within the same district and that had the exact same reported date.
+I did this aggregation by taking the mean of only the non-zero values.
+I decided to take the mean of only the non-zero values for the following reason: The (from origin) impact variables contained a lot of zero values.
+It was not clear if those zero’s mean that there was really no impact or that it was not known if there was any impact.
+As the probability was high that the last reasoning is true, aggregating floods by taking the mean of all values (also the zero values) will give biased results.

 ### Rename and define variables:

 To get a more structured and understandable dataset, I have renamed and defined all the variables in the following way: